jimshowalter/architecture-enforcer/README.md

 This eliminates the pf-CDA overhead, making each run take at most a few seconds.

-In this mode, you only need to rebuild and reanalyze the war when the codebase changes enough that the previous analysis is no longer safe to depend on, and early in a project you might only need to sync and build once a day (or even less often).
+In this mode, you only need to rebuild and reanalyze the  when the codebase changes enough that the previous analysis is no longer safe to depend on, and early in a project you might only need to sync and build once a day (or even less often).
 Once decomposition is well underway, frequent syncs and builds are needed, but by then the target state is already defined.

+Note: Because the all_references.txt file is generated only when this tool runs successfully to completion, only minimal sanity checks are performed while reading the file.

 ## Reference Formats ##